A Rigorous Study of Hawking Radiation on Collapsing Charged Spherically Symmetric Spacetimes: Convergence Rates of the Norm Controlled by Integrated Error Terms ( )

 \subsection{High Frequency Transmission}

-We now consider how our solution on $\Sigma_{u_1}$ is transmitted to $\mathcal{I}^-$, ultimately resulting in the following proposition: \begin{Proposition}[Hawking Radiation Error from High Frequency Transmission] Let $\psi_+:\mathbb{R}\to\mathbb{C}$ be a smooth, compactly supported function.
-Let $\psi$ be the solution of \eqref{eq:RadWave}, as given by Theorem \ref{Thm:Existence}, with radiation field on $\mathcal{I}^+$ equal to $Y_{l,m}\psi_+(u-u_0)$, and which vanishes on $\mathcal{H}^+$.
-Let $f$ be a smooth compactly supported function such that $f(0)=1$, and define
+We now consider how our solution on $\Sigma_{u_1}$ is transmitted to $\mathcal{I}^-$, ultimately resulting in the following proposition: \begin{Proposition}[Hawking Radiation Error from High Frequency Transmission] Let $\psi_+$, $\psi$, $u_0$, $u_1$ and $v_c$ be as in Corollary \ref{Cor:FinalPure}.
+Let $\psi_1$ be as in Proposition \ref{Prop:FinalReflection}, and let $\psi_-$ be the past radiation field of $\psi$.
+Then there exists a constant $A(\mathcal{M})$ such that